arafatm/learn_elixir_coding_gnome/readme.md

 ## Getting Started

 Exercises
-1. Use IEx to calculate 999999999 * 111111111
+- [x] 1.
+Use IEx to calculate 999999999 * 111111111
-2. Find the name of a function in the String module that removes leading and trailing whitespace from its parameter.
+- [x] 2.
+Find the name of a function in the String module that removes leading and trailing whitespace from its parameter.
-3. Use the v helper to divide the result calculated in step 1 by 9.
+- [x] 3.
+Use the v helper to divide the result calculated in step 1 by 9.
-4. Try typing h (for help) on its own.
+- [x] 4.
+Try typing h (for help) on its own.

 ## Our First Project